vlang/v/doc/docs.md

 println(age)
 ```

 To change the value of the variable use `=`.
-In V variables are
+In V, variables are
 immutable by default.
-To be able to change the value of the variable you have to declare it with `mut`.
+To be able to change the value of the variable, you have to declare it with `mut`.

 Try compiling the program above after removing `mut` from the first line.